-Did you feel a little jetlagged this morning?
+Did you feel a little jetlagged today?
 It’s not all in your head – or at least, you didn’t make it up.
 The effects of Daylight Saving Time on health and well-being are well-documented, including everything from general sleepiness to an elevated risk for heart attack and stroke.
 (Fortunately, those more serious risks dissipate a few days after the change.)
-So, if you’re feeling a little behind at work today, the clock might be to blame.
-But, because your boss probably won’t buy that excuse for long, you’ll need to catch up as soon as possible.
+So, if you’re feeling a little behind, the clock might be to blame.
+But, because your boss probably won’t buy that excuse for long, you’ll need to catch up as soon as possible — ideally, by tomorrow morning.
 Here’s how.

 1. Give yourself a break.

 First of all, recognize that Monday is probably not going to be your most productive day of the year, and that’s OK.
 Getting stressed out over it won’t help; in fact, rushing around trying to play catch-up will sap both your productivity and your enthusiasm for the tasks on your to-do list.
 (It also might give your colleagues a bad case of secondhand stress … not what anyone needs the day after the time change.)

 Instead, take a beat, gather your thoughts, and pick one thing to focus on.
 You don’t need a 20-minute meditation break to get the benefits of mindfulness at work.
 You just need to take a deep breath, and remember to do one thing at a time.

 2. Plan the tough stuff for later in the week.